therealbstern/Logfile-Access/README.md

   you're paying for the data, and anyway, you're better off using your favorite GeoIP module anyway.

+* `scheme`: Returned the request object scheme.
 * `unescape_object`: Returned the unescaped object string.
 * `escape_object`: Returned the escaped object string.

   Rationale for removal: Removing this removed a dependency upon `URI::Encode` and it didn't always do the right thing anyway.
 If you need the objects decoded, you're better off in control of the decoding yourself.
+If you want the scheme, it's pretty easy to get from the `object`.

 # Exported Names